 The Commission found that signing the letter would be inappropriate for the State officer as it might appear that because of his name recognition, which was based on being in public office, he (through his parent) would secure some private gain or privilege from soliciting funds and/or it might be seen by the public as an official endorsement of the private enterprise.
 96-61 - Personal or Private Interest-- Stock in Private Enterprise: A State officer owned a single share of stock in a small Delaware corporation, valued at approximately \$600.
 The stock holding was not for investment purposes, but a "gesture of community support."
 The private corporation rented property it owned to a second corporation in which it held stock.
 The second corporation had a sublease agreement with the State.
 The private corporation did not receive any proceeds from the sublease agreement.
-The State officer was responsible for selecting someone to insure that the second corporation complied with its sublease agreement.
-As a State officer, he had no decision making authority over the corporation in which he held stock, and the amount of stock did not constitute a "financial interest" as defined by the Code of Conduct.
-However, he asked if holding stock in the first corporation would violate the Code of Conduct because he selected the person who would insure that the second corporation complied with the sublease.
+The State officer was responsible for selecting someone to ensure that the second corporation complied with its sublease agreement.
+As a State officer, he had no decision-making authority over the corporation in which he held stock, and the amount of stock did not constitute a "financial interest" as defined by the Code of Conduct.
+However, he asked if holding stock in the first corporation would violate the Code of Conduct because he selected the person who would ensure that the second corporation complied with the second corporation would violate the Code of Conduct because he selected the person who would ensure that the second corporation complied with the sublease.